Abul

 composition may include providing a support material and/or

-Referring to example FIG. 5, a process of forming a filter
+material.
+Referring to example FIG. 5, a process of forming a

-composition is illustrated in accordance with one aspect of
+filter composition is illustrated in accordance with one aspect

-more fibers, which may be in the form of one or more fabric 510.
+or more fibers, which may be in the form of one or more fabric

-include allowing an active material to be embedded in a support
+may include allowing an active material to be embedded in a

-material 520.
-In embodiments, an active material may include iron,
+support material 520.
+In embodiments, an active material may

 [0036] According to embodiments, a process of forming a filter

-property of a filter composition, for example a desired dimension,
+desired property of a filter composition, for example a desired

-density of a filter composition.
-In embodiments, allowing an
+absorption and/or density of a filter composition.
+In

-material including particles having an average particle size of
+particles having an average particle size of 250 µm.
+In

-250 µm.
-In embodiments, an active material may be sieved for any
+embodiments, an active material may be sieved for any reason,

-reason, for example to purify an active material and/or to
+for example to purify an active material and/or to minimize

 [0037] According to embodiments, a process of forming a filter